Ranjeeta22/kubernetes/eks-cluster.md

 ### EKS Cluster can be created in any of the following ways of your choice :
 ```
-    1) Singin to EKS Console and do all the steps manually ( which is really lengthy )
+    1) Sign in to EKS Console and do all the steps manually ( which is really lengthy )
     2) EKSCTL
     3) Terraform
 ```

 Among all EKSCTL and TERRAFORM are the most convinient ways.

-### EKSCTL: This is an officila CLI Tool for AWS EKS from Weaveworks.
+### EKSCTL: This is an official CLI Tool for AWS EKS from Weaveworks.

 Let's see how can we use EKSCTL to provision the ELS CLuster